-The Hammer horror Films, especially those made during the late fifties, successfully revived the traditional Universal Monsters and broke ground by setting new levels of acceptable cinematic violence, all shown in vivid gory color for the first time.
+The Hammer horror films, especially those made during the late fifties, successfully revived the traditional Universal Monsters and broke ground by setting new levels of acceptable cinematic violence, all shown in vivid gory color for the first time.

 The success of their 1958 version of Dracula, otherwise known as The Horror of Dracula for US Audiences, began a series of commercially successful series of Dracula films for the British Hammer studios and turned the relatively unknown lead stars into household names.

-After being bitten by a vampire, Harker realises that he is now under Dracula’s power.
-He knows that he himself is cursed to walk the earth eternally as a member of the “undead”.
+After being bitten by a vampire, Harker realizes that he is now under Dracula’s power.
+He knows that he is cursed to walk the earth eternally as a member of the “undead”.
 His only hope is that someone will find his diary and do whatever is necessary to release his soul and to get rid of this evil man.

 Professor Van Helsing (Peter Cushing) arrives at a nearby inn to find out what happened to Harker and a trip to Castle Dracula awaits him.
 Can Van Helsing achieve what Harker failed to do?